-Tell us about a time when you knew something was going to happen.
+Introductory Question: Tell us about a time when you knew something was going to happen.

-Yesterday we read about when Jesus taught the importance of loving God and others through the parable of the Sheep and the Goats.
+Yesterday we read about how Jesus taught the people the importance of loving God and others through the parable of the Sheep and the Goats.
 Today we will continue the story in Matthew 26:1-16, when Jesus told His disciples some of the things that were about to happen to Him.
-(Incorporate your family's or group's answers to the Introductory Question - for example,) just as Cassie knew her family was going to move, and Jose knew there was going to be a storm, Jesus knew that He would be crucified during Passover (a festival that the Jews celebrated to remember how God had rescued them from slavery in Egypt).
+(Incorporate your family's or group's answers to the

+Introductory Question - for example,) just as Cassie knew her family was going to move, and Jose knew there was going to be a storm, Jesus knew that He would be crucified during Passover (a festival that the Jews celebrated to remember how God had rescued them from slavery in Egypt).